bitcraze/lps-tools/readme.md

 ## Coding style

 We use tools to automatically check the code style on the build server (travis).
 To see what we check for take a look in the .pre-commit-config.yaml file, it contains a list of all plugins that are running.

 To run all checks:

 * with native tools
 ```
-tox
+tox  # You can also run 'pre-commit run --all-files' to check without virtual environment
 ```

 * with the toolbelt